yello-io/pkg-yello-eslint/README.md

 # Packages

 ## eslint-config-yello-base
-This config is used inn all other configs.
-It is also perfect for your TypeScript projects, such as NodeJS servers and scripts.
+This package is used inn all the other config packages.
+It is also perfect for TypeScript projects.
 Does not support things such as JSX or HTML.

 ## eslint-config-yello-react
 This config extends `eslint-config-yello-base` and is great for your TypeScript React prjects.